ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 | VLAN ID (VLAN interface only) | You must specify the VLAN ID tag to use for all traffic on this VLAN interface.
 The VLAN ID range is between 1 and 4094. |
 | Associated PCI interface (VLAN interface only) | If more than one PCI interfaces are created on the bare metal server, you must select a PCI interface to associate to this VLAN interface.
 Make sure that you associate the VLAN interfaces with the same VLAN ID that is on a bare metal server with one subnet.
 You can't create two VLAN interfaces with the same ID in two subnets.
 However, you can associate VLAN interfaces with different VLAN ID with one subnet. |
 | Allowed VLANs (PCI interface only) | Specify the VLAN IDs of the VLAN interfaces that can use the PCI interface.
 The VLAN ID range is between 1 and 4094. |
 {: caption="Table 1.
-Network interface configurations" caption-side="bottom"}
+Bare metal server network interface configurations" caption-side="bottom"}

 ## Creating a network interface
 {: #bare-metal-create-nic}